NikhilSai05/datetime-calculator/README.md

 Run through the **assignment 1 setup instructions**, but for this `datetime-calculator` repository instead of the assignment 1 `calculator` repository.

-To submit your work, push your code to your `datetime-calculator` fork on GitLab and submit your writeup to the Canvas assignment page.
+To submit your work on the project, push your code to your `datetime-calculator` fork on GitLab.

 ## Calculator input formats